cycronix/JiffyCam/README.md

 weights: 'models/yolov8l.pt'  # Path to YOLOv8 model weights
 ```

+The 'cam-device' parameter is the device argument to the ultralytics 'VideoCapture' method.
+For example, built-in webcams are typically device '0' or '2', and RTSP devices require a full url such as 'rtsp://admin:<password>@192.168.50.XXX/cam/realmonitor?channel=1&subtype=0'.

-- Session-specific file location: `[data_dir]/[SessionName]/jiffycam.yaml`
+- Session-specific configuration file location: `[data_dir]/[SessionName]/jiffycam.yaml`

-Both jiffycam viewer and jiffycapture use this configuration info in common.
+Both jiffycam and jiffycapture use this configuration info in common.
 The jiffycam.yaml file must be located in the JiffyData/<Camera-Session> folder.
-Jiffycapture uses this to set image acquisition parameters.
-The jiffycam viewer uses this to discover the 'dataserver-port' to query for capture status and live images if available.
+Jiffycapture uses this for image acquisition parameters.
+The jiffycam viewer uses this to discover the 'dataserver-port' to query for capture status and live images.

 ## Source Code Components